Under His Knife

 Kala wriggled and screamed at him to get off her but the Captain simply pressed his weight on her back until she couldn’t move.

 “Calm yourself, little one.”
 Treta's baritone voice purred in Kala's ear, his hot breath pooled on her neck and she flinched as she felt his whiskers tickle her skin, “removing your tracking chip is a dangerous process, and we both know just how badly this could end for you if you don’t cooperate.”
-Using the weight of his chest to keep her arms pinned he pulled a large bowie knife from his side and pressed the razor tip into the wood of the desk, showing it to the doctor in all its polished glory.
+Using the weight of his chest to keep her arms pinned he pulled a massive dueling knife from his side and pressed the razor tip into the wood of the desk, showing it to the doctor in all its polished glory.

 “You wouldn’t dare!” she growled at him, her teeth clenched.

 “Oh wouldn’t I?” he asked.
 Kala could hear the slight sound of laughter in his voice, and it infuriated her.

 “The procedure is impossible without severing a major artery!
 If it’s removed without deactivation-“